wobbals/horseman/docs/index.md

 ```

-This request will land in a queue, waiting to be assigned to a cluster node.
+Request will land in a queue, waiting to be assigned to a cluster node.
-For the demo server, there are no warm servers kept in the cluster.
-If your
-job requires a cold node to be added to the cluster, the wait time until
-recording starts is expected to be 180 seconds.
-You can monitor when recording
+Job wait time is generally expected to be between 10 and 180 seconds.
-begins with the callbackURL.
+You can monitor when recording begins with the callbackURL.

+## Input Parameters

+* `width`, `height`: The dimensions of the recording
+  * Default: 640x480
+  * Max: 1920x1080
+  * Min: 320x240
+  * **Recommended**: 1280x720
+* `url`: The URL the recorder will attempt to load and capture
+* `callbackURL`: Where status updates will be posted back to the requester
+* `maxDuration`: Global cap on job run time, in seconds
+  * Default: 300
+  * Maximum: 21600
+  * **Recommended**: 7200
+* `autostart`: `true` will start recording without further callbacks. `false`
+  requires the use of a follow-up call to
+  [`/start`](#manually-start-the-archive), once the job has entered
+  `standby` mode.
+* `launchTime`: an ISO8601 string to indicate when the job should start.
+Used
+  primarily for capacity planning.

 ## Check job status